drsparklegasm/mgs1-scripts/README.md

   -z, --iseeeva    Exports the dialogue in a json like Iseeeva's script
   ```

+## Demo.dat

+Example usage:

+1. splitDemoFiles.py -- Splits all demo files to individual demos
+2. demoTextExtractor.py -- Extracts texts from all demo files in the output folder
+3. demoTextInjector.py -- Injects json text back into demo files, outputs the binaries as new files
+4. demoRejoiner.py -- Joins all demo files into one large DAT file.

 ## Known issues:
-- MGS Integral does nto recompile correctly.
+- RADIO.DAT: MGS Integral does nto recompile correctly.
 I think there is extra null space between call data (after graphics data) that will need to be accounted for.
 The data is correct, but there's also too much graphics data.
-- Recompiler works but will not correctly count/re-encode special characters.
+- RADIO.DAT: Recompiler works but will not correctly count/re-encode special characters.
-- Still missing/incorrect kanji characters that need to be OCR'd from their graphics files. ~30 yet to identify, numerous others are wrong.
+- RADIO.DAT: Still missing/incorrect kanji characters that need to be OCR'd from their graphics files. ~30 yet to identify, numerous others are wrong.
 Reach out to me if you would like to help translate them!
-- Have not tested the offset adjustments to STAGE.DIR yet.
+- RADIO.DAT: Have not tested all the offset adjustments to STAGE.DIR yet.
 Could be faulty.
 Works so far as I've tested.

 This tool is now functional with some limitations:
 1. Save blocks need some manual tweaks in the code to be 100% accurate on recompile, but it can be done.